Skip to main content

 To make sure we achieve goals set in our annual and strategic plans, we monitor our progress, and identify and manage our risks effectively.
 This risk management process includes identifying mitigating controls and monitoring developments in the business environment.
 This helps ensure we know when to change our standard-setting approach.

 Many of the key risks that we manage are operational in nature.
-We recognize that there is increased economic uncertainty ahead and this will affect our stakeholders and our operations.
-Additionally, remaining relevant to our stakeholders is a key priority to managing our strategic and reputational risks.
-As such, we are committed to staying nimble and re-evaluating priorities based on stakeholder needs.
-This includes trying new and innovative ways to progress projects and effectively use stakeholders’ time.
+We recognize the increased demand from interested and affected parties for guidance in applying domestic accounting standards, and addressing these demands that will impact our operations.
+Additionally, remaining relevant to interested and affected parties is a key priority to managing our strategic and reputational risks.
+As such, we are committed to staying nimble and re-evaluating priorities as needed.
+This includes trying new and innovative ways to progress projects and effectively engage with interested and affected parties.

 Deliverables and timelines

 Our project plan is based on best estimates of current staffing levels, Board-approved projects for domestic standards, and the latest information on the IASB’s work plan.
-We are ready to change our plans to ensure our stakeholders are well served.
+We are ready to change our plans to ensure interested and affected parties are well served.
 We will communicate any changes and the reasons for them in a clear and timely manner.

 Stay up to date on our current projects and activities:

-Also see the IASB's work plan for additional information on IFRS Accounting Standards projects and the AcSB’s decision summaries after every meeting, which outline the work we do on domestic accounting standards and IFRS Accounting Standards.
+Also see the IASB's work plan for additional information on IFRS Accounting Standards projects and the AcSB’s decision summaries that follow every meeting, which outline the work we do on domestic accounting standards and IFRS Accounting Standards.

 For an overview of our past achievements, read our Annual Report.